coavins/EmoTrackerPacks/README.md

 - Captures for spawn and entrance randomizer
 - At which song location each song was received

-# Install pack
+# Install

-To manually install or update this pack, simply copy [the zip file](https://github.com/coavins/EmoTrackerPacks/releases) into your EmoTracker packs directory.
-For me, this was in my Users folder:
+To manually install or update this pack, download [the latest release](https://github.com/coavins/EmoTrackerPacks/releases) and put the zip file into your EmoTracker packs directory:

 `C:\Users\coavins\Documents\EmoTracker\packs`

 You don't have to extract the zip.
-When EmoTracker is reloaded, it should appear under "Installed Packages" alongside Hamsda's pack, with (Autotracker) in the name.
+When EmoTracker is reloaded, this pack should appear under "Installed Packages" with (Autotracker) in the name.

 # Connect to Bizhawk

-* Note: You should make sure that your tracker settings are configured correctly _before_ you connect to the emulator.

 ## Activate autotracker in EmoTracker

 To activate the autotracker, right-click the robot icon in the lower right corner of EmoTracker and choose "SNES", then "Lua".
 When the robot turns red or yellow, it is ready.

+* Note: You should make sure that your tracker settings are configured correctly before you connect to the emulator.

 ## Load connector script in BizHawk